erikyao/erikyao.github.io/_posts/2014-09-27-isl-resampling-methods.md

 4. (computing) The process necessary to compile the tools that will be used to compile the rest of the system or program.
 5. (statistics) Any method or instance of estimating properties of an estimator (such as its variance) by measuring those properties when sampling from an approximating distribution.

 Clear now?
-Ok, let get start!
+Ok, let's get started!

 P187